Smashed Brussels Sprouts

 After mixing oil and spices.

-Step 4: Whisk to combine the spice mixture well.
+Step 4: Whisk to combine.

 Smashed par cooked brussel sprouts with a meat mallet.